Carter County, Montana

-Carter County is a county located in the U.S. state of Montana.
+Carter County is a county located in the southeastern region of the U.S. state of Montana.
 As of the 2020 census, the population was 1,415, making it the seventh-least populous county in Montana.
 The county seat is Ekalaka.

 History

 Carter County was named for Thomas Henry Carter, the state's first congressman (representative in Congress from the Montana Territory, followed by first representative from the state of Montana to the US House of Representatives).
 Prior to settlement the land of Carter County was occupied by the Sioux tribe.

 Geography

 According to the United States Census Bureau, the county has a total area of 3348 sqmi, of which 3341 sqmi is land and 7.5 sqmi (0.2%) is water.

 Medicine Rocks State Park is located 14 miles north of Ekalaka.
 Weathering has given the rocks an unusual texture.
 The site was used by Indian hunting parties.